VzBoT3D/docs/docs/vz330_printed/index.md

 When building the VzBoT 330, please refer to the order of assembly and the instructions that are aimed at your specific type of build.
 They differ slightly for the purpose of easing the assembly process.

+It is recommended to use the provided .step files while assembling.
+This manual only covers the most critical parts of the build at this moment.
+For using the .step files as part of the build we recommend the free version of Autodesk Fusion360, it is not hard to use and look around in the files, so even people without prior experience can do this!

 ### From scratch

 We recommend following this order of building the printer if building from scratch: